The Robert Gene Wiggins Scholarship Endowment

 The Robert Gene Wiggins Endowment was established to honor the work of Gene Wiggins, professor emeritus in the School of Mass Communication and Journalism.
 Dr. Wiggins began teaching at Southern Miss in 1973.
 He served as director of the School of Communication from 1981 to 2001, and he served as the graduate program coordinator for the School of Mass Communication and Journalism from 2001 to 2007.
 He is held in high regard by thousands of mass communication and journalism alumni; many cite Dr. Wiggins’ dedication and compassion when they describe the reasons for their success at Southern Miss.

-The Wiggins Endowment supports scholarships for deserving students in the School of Mass Communication and Journalism.
+The Wiggins Endowment supports scholarships for deserving graduate students in the School of Mass Communication and Journalism.

 Donations can be made through the USM Foundation's Online Giving Web site by entering the amount you would like to contribute and then listing the Robert Gene Wiggins Endowment under the "Other Designation" or "Special Instructions" field.